Community Health Workers: Trained community professionals contributing to more responsive, accessible health systems.

-IPHI is one of the DC-Maryland-Virginia region’s leading partners in the development, coordination, and evaluation of Community Health Worker (CHW) initiatives.
+IPHI is one of the District of Columbia, Maryland, and Virginia region’s leading partners in developing, coordinating, and evaluating Community Health Worker (CHW) initiatives.

-When effectively designed and implemented, CHW programs can be an important aspect of community-based public health systems.
-IPHI is engaged in a range of activities including:
+When effectively designed and implemented, CHW programs are essential to community-based public health and healthcare systems.
+IPHI is engaged in a range of activities, including:

-- Building awareness about the value of CHWs across the community;
+- Building awareness about the value of CHWs;

-- Working with a variety of partners to grow and sustain the CHW workforce and CHW services, including laying the groundwork for policy change to enable Medicaid reimbursement; and
+- Working with partners to grow and sustain the CHW workforce and services, including supporting practical CHW certification and more sustainable financing; and

-- Supporting the development of the Center for the Community Health Workforce and CHW professional networks.
+- Developing the Center for the Community Health Workforce and CHW professional networks.

 IPHI has adopted the American Public Health Association (APHA) definition of a CHW.
-As trusted members of the localities in which they work, CHWs serve as the liaisons between health/social services and the community to facilitate access to services and improve the quality and cultural competence of service delivery.
-CHWs also build individual and community capacity by increasing health knowledge and self-sufficiency through a range of activities such as outreach, community education, informal counseling, social support, and advocacy.
+As trusted community members, CHWs serve as liaisons between health/social services and the community to improve service access, quality of service, and cultural competence.
+CHWs also build individual and community capacity through various activities such as outreach, community education, informal counseling, social support, and advocacy.

 - Community Health Worker Training Program